SAFEHR-data/FlowEHR/README.md

     make all
     ```

-    Alternatively, you can deploy just infrastructure, or individual infrastructure modules separately with their corresponding make command:
+    Alternatively, you can deploy just infrastructure:

     ```bash
     make infrastructure
     ```

-    ```bash
-    make infrastructure-transform
-    ```

-    ```bash
-    make infrastructure-serve
-    ```
+    You can also deploy individual infrastructure modules, as well as destroy and other operations.
 To see all options:

     ```bash
     make help